 See Polar Bears in Churchill Canada

-When autumn is leaving and winter is approaching, polar bears migrate from their summer residence to where the pack ice is formed first.
-The town of Churchill is such a location.
-No wonder that there are so many polar bears running around here from the end of October.
+When autumn is leaving and winter is approaching, polar bears migrate from their summer residence to where the ice pack is formed first.
+The town of Churchill is such a location, so no wonder that there are many polar bears running around here starting the end of October.
 At the water's edge they wait until the Hudson Bay is completely frozen and they can enter their new hunting ground.
 Thousands of bears gather at the small town of Churchill.
-And if that is not spectacular enough than in the evening the northern lights give a light show against the dark evening sky and in this town you will have a 50% change in seeing this amazing spectacle.
+And if that is not spectacular enough than in the evening the northern lights give a light show against the dark evening sky.
+In this town you will have a 50% change in seeing this amazing spectacle.
 Combine this with a huge chance of seeing polar bears and you will have an unforgettable bucket list experience.

 You can follow the Polar bears for example with a train hotel or special designed Tundra Buggies during their hunt.
 The buggies stand on very large wheels.
 This allows the bus to comfortably ride over the tundra and allows travelers to safely view and photograph from a very close range.
 The best close-up photos of polar bears are usually from Churchill.
 Along the way you will see other Arctic animals like the polar hares and arctic foxes.